Michifulz/TreasureHuntGame/README.md

 # TreasureHuntGame

+      Readme

  **Briefly explain the work that you did on this project: What code were you given?
 What code did you create yourself?**
 During this project, I created a Q-learning algorithm I was given code that created a maze, a neural network that determined if the maze had been solved, the python code which ran the game, and the other assets' experience reward algorithm.
 I created the code which learned how to solve the maze using these tools.
 This code is located in the ipybn file, in the qmaze() function.